-- Set the value of the UseOnlyPublicIPForAWS parameter as True. - Set the value of the SourceListensForConnection parameter setting to reverse (source to target) the default direction of the replication.
-See "Configuring the Contact Direction for the Replication Port" on page 117. - Set the AlternateServerAddress parameter to the Migrate server's public IP address.
-See "Configuring Alternate IP Addresses for PlateSpin Server" on page 115.
+- Set the value of the UseOnlyPublicIPForAWS parameter as True. - Ensure that the value of the SourceListensForConnection parameter setting is set to False, which is the default value.
+See "Configuring the Contact Direction for the Replication Port" on page 119. - Set the AlternateServerAddress parameter to the Migrate server's public IP address.
+See "Configuring Alternate IP Addresses for PlateSpin Server" on page 117.